 What is Glaucoma

 Glaucoma is a group of conditions that cause the nerves in the back of the eye to atrophy and die.
 Some of these conditions cause an increase in pressure of the fluid in the eye to choke off the blood supply to the nerves and also the nerve conduction itself.
-Some of the conditions cause a lack of drainage of the fluid and other cause an over production of the fluid.
-The early onset glaucoma’s have a couple different proteins that are produced and either accumulate in the drainage part of the (the trabecular meshwork) blocking flow or actually cause malformation of the meshwork which causes it to not drain properly.
+Some of the conditions cause a lack of drainage of the fluid and others to cause an overproduction of the fluid.
+Early-onset glaucomas have a couple of different proteins that are produced and either accumulate in the drainage part of the (the trabecular meshwork) blocking flow or actually cause the malformation of the meshwork which causes it to not drain properly.
 The two genes responsible for these proteins are MYOC and CYP1B1.
 The strong association with these two genes definitely answers the question “Is glaucoma hereditary?”.

 Groups with higher risk of inheriting Glaucoma